“How much should I sell my wreaths for?”

 The size of your following: If you you are a well known wreath maker and your wreaths are flying off the shelf and you can barely keep up with orders, then it is time to INCREASE your prices.
 If you are relatively unknown in the industry (maybe you do not have a following at all) then I would suggest selling your wreaths at a bit of a lower price point and really work on promoting your wreaths and gaining some followers and fans of your work.
 This will help you get referrals, reviews, and recommendations, and trust me, those are GOLD for your wreath making business.

-Please feel free to leave a question about pricing your wreaths and don’t forget to join us on Facebook Live for our other wreath making tutorials!
-We always love connecting and engaging with our viewers!
+Please feel free to leave a question about pricing your wreaths.
+We always love connecting and engaging with our readers.

 If you loved this article, be sure to check out: